 4. Carousel

-Carousel posts let you share multiple images at once, so you can create a series.
+Carousel posts let you share multiple images simultaneously so that you can create a series.

 Use this format to post step-by-step instructions and listicle-style tips or recommendations.